 - Women are Different – I know, this is a shock.
-They found that females had less knee flexion and greater hip extension angles compared to men in all three exercises.
+They found that females had fewer knee flexion and greater hip extension angles than men in all three exercises.

 - Men are Weird – During a single-leg squat, men have greater hip flexion than females.

-- Muscle Activation Difference – Females had greater muscle activation in rectus femoris and gluteus maximus compared to males in all three exercises.
+- Muscle Activation Difference – Females had greater muscle activation in rectus femoris and gluteus maximus than males in all three exercises.

 If you try to replicate their findings, it makes sense.

-Lets say you got into a single-leg squat and you try to decrease your knee flexion and increase your hip extension.
+Let’s say you got into a single-leg squat, and you try to decrease your knee flexion and increase your hip extension.
 You can feel your weight shift more over the middle of your foot and heel.
-Plus you can feel the greater activation of gluteus maximus.
+Plus, you can feel the greater activation of the gluteus maximus.

-Just keep an eye out for this when you get your clients to single-leg squat, lunge and step-up-and-over.
+Keep an eye out for this when you get your clients to single-leg squat, lunge, and step-up-and-over.

 Is Treadmill Running the Same as Running on the Ground?